 The EEOC contends that, given the different language of the two provisions, it is only necessary to allege a materially adverse employment action under 703(a)(1).
 The EEOC argues that section 703(a)(2) applies to the deprivation of employment opportunities, and in this case, the transfer of the black manager to another store denied him the employment opportunity of working at the store from which he was transferred.
 By contrast, the EEOC contends that because 703(a)(1) only applies to "terms, conditions, or privileges of employment," that section only covers materially adverse actions.

-This argument has at least two flaws.
+I see at least two problems with this line of argument.
 First, why does the EEOC think that the opportunity to work at a particular store is not a term, condition, or privilege of employment?
 A lateral transfer no more denies someone employment opportunities than it affects a term, condition, or privilege of employment, so the EEOC has not pointed to any relevant difference in the statutory text for its broad interpretation of 703(a)(2).
-A much better argument would be that the term "discriminate" requires material adversity.
+A better argument would be that the term "discriminate" requires material adversity.
 That term is only in section 703(a)(1), and it arguably limits the kinds of race-based terms, conditions, and privileges of employment that are actionable.

 Update (11/23/17): On November 21, 2017, the Seventh Circuit denied the EEOC's petition for en banc rehearing.
 In a dissent, Judge Diane Wood and two other judges criticized the panel's decision for endorsing the view that Title VII does not prohibit "separate-but-equal" workplaces.